javajosh/simpatico/lit.md

 ## Concerns
   - The highlight library is shipped to the client is large (~150KB minified) and does not support [line numbers](https://highlightjs.readthedocs.io/en/latest/line-numbers.html)
   - The line numbers in browser errors no longer line up exactly like they do in raw HTML.
-  - The litmd processing requires another 150KB library (showdown.js) ton the server, plus non-trivial code in reflector.js.
+  - The markdown processing requires another 150KB library (showdown.js) ton the server, plus non-trivial code in reflector.js.
-  - It is a great nutshell example of the siren allure of using litmd for everything - but that's 300KB of complexity for functionality you get for 0 with F12!
+  - It is a great nutshell example of the siren allure of using markdown/litmd for everything - but that's 300KB of complexity for functionality you get for 0 with F12!

 ## Footnotes

-Not supported by showdown.js, but supported by [litmd-it](https://litmd-it.github.io/).
+Footnotes are not supported by showdown.js, but supported by [markdown-it](https://markdown-it.github.io/).